-In this area of study students focus on elements as the building blocks of useful materials.
-They investigate the structures, properties and reactions of carbon compounds, metals, and ionic compounds, and use chromatography to separate the components of mixtures.
-They use metal recycling as a context to explore the transition in manufacturing processes from a linear economy to a circular economy.
+- Elements as the building blocks of useful materials: The students will learn about the structures, properties and reactions of carbon compounds, metals and ionic compounds, and use chromatography to separate the components of mixtures.
+They use metal recycling as a context to explore the transition in manufacturing processes from a linear economy to a circular economy. - The measurement of quantities in chemistry and the structures and properties of organic compounds, including polymers: Students develop practical techniques to quantify amounts of substances and to investigate the chemistry of organic compounds. - Creating a more sustainable future: Students undertake an investigation involving the selection and evaluation of a recent discovery, innovation, advance, case study, issue or challenge linked to the knowledge and skills previously developed.